-Retired in 2014, Lee surely deserve to take rest.
-He leaves behind a 20 year legacy, including famously sweat-drenched routines packed with energy.
-At his prime he was one of the best-selling comedians in the country, as well as an occasional dabbler with hollywood.
+Retired in 2014, Lee surely deserves to take a rest.
+He leaves behind a 20-year legacy, including famously sweat-drenched routines packed with energy.
+In his prime, he was one of the best-selling comedians in the country, as well as an occasional dabbler with Hollywood.

 7. Eddie Izzard

 Famous for his brazen approach and unique wardrobe choices, Izzard embraces the odder side of life.
-His often surreal musings can tackle anyrhing from serious societal topics to plain bizzare run-throughs of everyday life on the Death Star.
-He is also noted for his film and TV work, his political influence some truly marathon challenges for charity.
+His often surreal musings can tackle anything from serious societal topics to plain bizzare run-throughs of everyday life on the Death Star.
+He is also noted for his film and TV work, his political influence some true marathon challenges for charity.

 6. Frankie Boyle

-Unapologetic, controversial but ever popular “Frankie Boyle” made a name for himself by angrily ranting his way through “Mock The Week”.
+Unapologetic, controversial but ever-popular “Frankie Boyle” made a name for himself by angrily ranting his way through “Mock The Week”.
 Not a one to shy away from big issues.
-Also, his views on the likes of Brexit and 2016 U.S elections also led to a hosting gig on “Frankie Boyle’s New World Order”.
+Also, his views on the likes of Brexit and the 2016 U.S elections also led to a hosting gig on “Frankie Boyle’s New World Order”.
 His stand-up shows some degree of savage pessimism.

 5. Peter Kay

-Peter Kay proves that not all jokes need a biting satirical agenda, or a barrage of bad language.
-Kay rewrote the record books in 2011 bu staging the most successful stand-up comedy tour of all-time, and he has been a staple on British TV since ’90s.
+Peter Kay proves that not all jokes need a biting satirical agenda or a barrage of bad language.
+Kay rewrote the record book in 2011 by staging the most successful stand-up comedy tour of all time, and he has been a staple on British TV since the ’90s.